-UTM tracking helps you not only identify the website your clicks and conversions are coming from, they also identify the specific ads or links that are responsible getting you those clicks and conversions.
-If used properly, UTM tracking codes will double, triple or even quadruple your clicks and conversions without spending another dollar.
+UTM tracking helps you not only identify the website your clicks and conversions are coming from, they also identify the specific ads or links that are responsible for getting you those clicks and conversions.
+If used properly, these tracking codes will double, triple or even quadruple your clicks and conversions without spending another dollar.

 What are UTM tracking codes?

 UTM (Urchin Traffic Monitor) tracking codes are small snippets of code added to a URL to help you identify which specific ads or links are doing better.
 This allows your analytics to easily count which UTM tracking codes were clicked the most and, of those clicks, how many converted.
 The idea is to put a unique UTM tracking code on every different ad or link so you can easily identify which ads or links are doing the best.

 Marketers often forget that results are much more valuable if they can be measured and understood.
 If you’re not able to clearly understand which ads or links are getting you the most clicks, conversions, and sales, then how will you know where to spend your budget?

 Let’s say you put three different banner ads on a website to rotate.
 You then check your analytics and find that you’re getting lots of clicks and conversions from that website.
 Don’t pat yourself on the back just yet.
 Your job isn’t over.

 What if only one of those ads was so appealing that it got most of the clicks and most of the conversions?
 Without UTM tracking you would have no idea which ad that was.
 So, you keep spending more money on all three ads instead of removing the two ads with poorer results.
 Placing a unique UTM tracking code on each one of those ads would allow you to see which specific ad got the most clicks and conversions, therefore allowing you to spend your budget on the right ad.